khybe/Simon-says/README.md

-# Simon Says Game Project
+# Simon Says Game Practice Project

 Welcome to the "Simon-says" repository!
 This project was undertaken as a practice endeavor to solidify my knowledge of front-end development, with a strong focus on JavaScript.
 The primary goal of this project was to create a digital version of the classic Simon Says memory game, helping users enhance their memory and cognitive skills in an engaging manner.